jey-kim/study/README.md

 4. Any input files used in a code can be saved in this repository but do not save output files.

+cloned this repository on my Macbook Pro 2015 (Oct 11, 2021)